oxyplugins/zionextras/readme.txt

 Current Features added by Zion Builder:

-1. Element Tilt - New feature for creating tilt effects on any elements
+1. Element Tilt - New feature for creating tilt effects on any elements.
 2. Member conditions - New feature for restricting content for membership sites.
-Current support/integration for Restrict Content (and Pro), MemberPress, Wishlist Member & Easy Digital Downloads
+Current support/integration for Restrict Content (and Pro), MemberPress, Wishlist Member & Easy Digital Downloads.

 == Installation ==